 Pressure Vent (Relief) Valve

 If the fuel system employs a fuel vapor pressure vent (relief) valve that controls vented emissions from the fuel tank, it shall be subject to the durability demonstration prescribed in Section 4.2.
+The fuel vapor pressure vent (relief) valve is a component mainly for control of evaporative emissions from the fuel tank to the atmosphere.
 Unless otherwise specified, all testing shall be performed at ambient temperature.
 All testing temperatures shall be within ± 5°F (± 3°C) of the required temperature, if specified.
-In addition, no leakage shall occur until 13.8 kPa or -3.5kPa for all tests and there shall not be any visible deformation or cracks during any part of the durability testing.
+In addition, there shall not be any visible deformation or cracks during any part of the durability testing.

 Vibration

 Manufacturers shall perform the vibration test, which is performed in a suitable fixture while maintaining its specified orientation with a vibration frequency of 60 Hz at an acceleration of 4.5 x 9.8 m/s2.
+The specified orientation, while being subject to vibration, must be the same as when mounted on the vehicle during normal use.
 The valve must be subjected to continuous sinusoidal vibration for 107 times.

 Dust